abe329/startup/notes.md

    ```

 9. User passwords should be stored using strong, slow hashing algorithms like bcrypt, Argon2, or PBKDF2, with unique salts for each password.
 They should never be stored in plain text.
+Hashing passwords makes them unreadable.

 10. Example of Node.js WebSocket code:
    Backend: